What is tenant insurance?

 Tenant insurance is coverage that protects you and your personal items if you rent your home.
 Industry pros explain how it works and offer answers to your questions.

-Tenant insurance, also known as renters or contents insurance, is one of the costs of adulting that seems to have no payback.
+Tenant insurance, also known as renter’s insurance, is one of the costs of adulting that seems to have no payback.
 But the reality is that you likely can’t afford not to have tenant insurance.
-The cost of a policy (which can range from $15 to $30 a month) is a small price to pay when you consider that it protects your valuables, against liability in case of an accident and, ultimately, peace of mind.
+The cost of a policy (which can range from $15 to $30 a month) is a small price to pay when you consider that it covers your valuables against loss or damage, protects you from liability when someone is injured in your home and, ultimately, gives you peace of mind.

 Watch: What is Tenant Insurance?